-The research and training activities delivered at the Centre are coordinated by Professor Neil Chakraborti and Dr Stevie-Jade Hardy.
-Collectively, they have more than 15 years' worth of experience conducting research and publishing on diversity and hate-related issues.
+The research, evaluation and training activities delivered at the Centre are coordinated by Professor Neil Chakraborti and Dr Chris Allen.
+Collectively, they have more than 15 years' worth of experience conducting research and publishing on hate and extremism-related issues.

 Professor Neil Chakraborti

 Neil Chakraborti is the Head of School and a Professor in Criminology at the School of Criminology.
 Over the past 15 years he has been commissioned by a range of funding bodies to design, conduct and manage groundbreaking research studies on diversity and hate crime.
 He has extensive project management experience, specialises in mixed-methodology research, and utilises evidence-based approaches to research design and delivery.
 Neil is regularly invited to participate in national and international think tanks and working groups, including the All-Party Parliament Group on British Muslims and Islamophobia, the House of Commons Women and Equalities Committee on transgender equality, and the House of Commons Select Committee on hate crime and its violent consequences.

 Neil has amassed more than 40 peer-reviewed publications.
 His books include Hate Crime: Impacts, Causes and Responses, Responding to Hate Crime: The Case for Connecting Policy and Research, and Islamophobia, Victimisation and the Veil .
 He holds an honorary position as Adjunct Professor at the University of Ontario, sits on the editorial boards of the British Journal of Criminology, Palgrave Communications and the Youth Voice Journal, and is a member of the Internal Network for Hate Studies and Tell MAMA Advisory Boards.